 - Pulitzer Prize winner Michael Chabon writes five nights per week from 10 PM to 3 AM.

 - Haruki Murakami wakes up at 4 AM, writes for five hours, and then goes for a run.

-The work of top creatives isn’t dependent upon motivation or inspiration, but rather it follows a consistent pattern and routine.
-It’s the mastering of daily habits that leads to creative success, not some mythical spark of genius.
+The work of top creatives isn’t dependent upon motivation or creative inspiration, but rather it follows a consistent pattern and routine.
+It’s the mastering of daily habits that leads to success, not some mythical spark of creative inspiration.

 Daily Routines: The Power of the Schedule